{{ summaryHeading }}

 Final room proof

-The room-temperature period before baking when dough balls warm, relax, and become easier to stretch.
+The room-temperature rest before baking when dough balls warm, relax, and become easier to stretch.

 Mixing loss reserve